-Pick-up is at the col de sac/traffic circle at the junction of Front St and Spring St, just outside the Friday Harbor Ferry terminal at:
+Pick-up for your trip is at the col de sac/traffic circle at the junction of Front St and Spring St, across from the Cask and Schooner Restaurant, just outside the Friday Harbor Ferry terminal at:

 Multi day trips: 8:30 AM

 Bioluminescence Trips: 6:30-8:30 PM Depending on the time of year.